Easy-to-read medicine information about naproxen – what it is, how to take it safely and possible side effects.

 - sudden slurred speech.

-- Many medicines contain NSAIDs, including those used for colds, flu, so it is important to read the labels and avoid taking multiple medicines that contain NSAIDs.
+- Some medicines contain NSAIDs, including those used for colds, flu, so always read the labels and avoid taking multiple medicines that contain NSAIDs.

 Possible side effects

-Like all medicines, naproxen can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body adjusts to the new medicine.
+Like all medicines, naproxen can cause side effects, although not everyone gets them.
+Often side effects improve as your body adjusts to the new medicine.

 |Side effects||What should I do?|

-- Naproxen interacts with some important medications, so check with your doctor or pharmacist:
+- Naproxen interacts with some medicines, especially those used for high blood pressure, so check with your doctor or pharmacist before you start taking it.

-- Do not take other NSAID medication such as ibuprofen or diclofenac while taking naproxen.
+- Do not take other NSAIDs such as diclofenac or ibuprofen while taking naproxen.
+This can increase your risk of side effects.

 Medsafe Consumer Information Sheets: